 Have you ever wondered what to do if a client asks you to add consecutive numbering before each node title in a View?
-You try to explain him ‘hang on, it’s not so simple because it is not a static page’ to which you get so often an answer like ‘of course it is, how hard could it be?
+You try to explain him ‘hang on, it’s not so simple because it is not a static page’ to which you get so often an answer like ‘of course it is, how hard could it be?’

-1. Node title
+- Node title

-2. Another node title
+- Another node title

-3. Another node title.
+- Another node title.

-4. etc node title
+- etc node title

 Well, it is definitely not hard in Drupal 7, but perhaps not so obvious.
 You probably know already how to add a simple result summary in your View to display the total number of rows.
-[Side lesson]: just add the Global: Result Summary field to the View footer or header and in there you can find the @total variable (among others) that displays the total number of rows.
+[Side lesson]: just add the Global: Result Summary

 Not really helpful in our case though.
 But there is something else that is similar and perfect for achieving this simple numbering.
 You can do the following: